Pituitary Tumor (Tumor Inside the Brain)- My Experience

 I didn't have any other signs of a problem at all besides leaking breast milk.
 I was not pregnant, so I had no idea of what was going on.
 After about a week of discharge from my breasts, I thought I better check into it a little further.
 Well, while waiting to get into the Dr.s appt in the next month, I was supposed to have my menstrual cycle.
 Guess what?
 I didn't have one.
 I thought maybe I was pregnant.
 That made a little more sense.
 Breast milk, no periods; I was definitely pregnant.
 I did have a steady boyfriend I was seeing for a year and, well, you know the rest.
 Went and got pregnancy test and it came back negative.
 So, I waited another 2 weeks, (while I am still having discharge from my breasts), and still negative after a blood test even.
 Went to a few Dr.s about it and my period finally came after about 4 months.
 They said it was because the birth control pill caused me to have my periods mess up but no one could explain the breast milk.

 So, now I'm 21 and still trying to figure out what is going on.
 My periods actually came to a halt when I was about 21 or 22.
 Met my husband (now), when I was 22.
 When I was 24, we married and never had another cycle.
 Well, without a menstrual cycle, you can't have kids.
 After a few visits with various doctors trying to figure out what is going on, they finally diagnosed me with the tumor.
 That's why I was secreting breast milk because of the prolactin releasing pituitary tumor.
-They gave me a prescription of Parlodel.
+To shrink the pituitary tumor, I started taking Parlodel.
 After about 6 months or so on the medicine, my prolactin levels dropped enough because I was got pregnant.
 I cried like I never cried before.
-They said I couldn't have children and my boy was a miracle.
+They said I couldn't have children.

 First, let me say, I was blessed with a wonderful child and I thank God for him every day.
 I still have the tumor and I am 44.
 I get it checked every couple years or when I remember because I do have other health issues that interfere with my caring about it basically.